KyDuyenDo/product_management/README.md

-✅ Lưu ý: Server đã được deploy lên Render tại địa chỉ:
+✅ Note: The server has been deployed on Render at:
 🌍 https://mock-api-bjd9.onrender.com

-👉 Bạn chỉ cần chạy app Flutter, không cần khởi động server local
+👉 You only need to run the Flutter app, no need to start the local server.